matthyjl/dh-tbr/pages/about.md

 ## About the Collection

-Welcome to TBR, a digital collection created as part of a Digital Humanities course using CollectionBuilder.
+Welcome to TBR, a digital collection created as part of a Digital Humanities course using GH-CB.

 This project explores how digital collections can be created, organized, and shared using metadata and open web technologies.
 Rather than showcasing archival materials or museum objects, this collection documents a personal to-be-read (TBR) list.
 Each book has been described using structured metadata, allowing the collection to be browsed, searched, and explored in different ways.